fenago/tableau-intermediate/lab-guides/md/Lab_2.md

 #### Getting ready

-In this recipe, we\'ll be using two datasets, `Internet_satisfaction.csv` and
+In this lab, we\'ll be using two datasets, `Internet_satisfaction.csv` and
 `Internet_usage.csv`, as data sources.
 Make sure you have them both saved to your device.